elabftw/elabftw/README.md

 ~~~ sh
 <Directory "/var/www/elabftw">
 ~~~
-and set it to All.
+in the file `/etc/apache2/conf/httpd.conf` and set it to All.

 Reload the webserver :
 ~~~ sh
 # on Debian/Ubuntu